rahul2805/ServerlessBuzzBot/README.md

-# Serverless Telegram Bot on AWS
+# Serverless Telegram Bot built on AWS

 A NodeJS Telegram bot deployed using Pulumi.